zhnli/url-compression/README.md

 # Ad Beacon URL Compression Benchmarking
-Investigate the performance of compression algorithms for beacon URLs.
+This work is to investigate the performance of compression algorithms on beacon URLs.
-Beacon redirect service has increased the load and memory usage of the Redis cluster.
+Compressing long URLs can reduce network latency and save significant amount of memory for caching services like Redis.
 The Ad beacon URLs consist of random non-repeating strings which are different to the data used in most of the compression algorithm benchmarks publicly available.
-This work is done to find an algorithm that has good balance in compression ratio and CPU usage on beacon URLs.
+This work is done to find an algorithm that strikes a good balance in compression ratio and CPU usage on beacon URLs.
 Algorithms investigated include Gzip and Snappy.

-Note: The data contained in the files are compressed **line by line** which is different to compressing the entire data as a whole.
-It is done this way to simulate how compression is performed in our applications.
+Note: In non-batch mode the data contained in the files is compressed **line by line** while in batch mode the entire data is compressed in whole as a single long string.
+Batch mode usually gives much better compression ratio.

 ## Files
 * main.go: Compress data in a file using gzip or snappy.
 Return the total size of the compressed data.